splunk/public-o11y-docs/apm/span-tags/migrate-apm-custom-reporting.rst

 Assess if you're affected by updating
 =========================================

-To determine if your APM experience is affected by the update check whether you are indexing the affected OTel attributes as custom tags in Splunk APM:
+To determine if your APM experience is affected by the update, check whether you are indexing the affected OTel attributes as custom tags in Splunk APM:

 .. note::
    The HTTP method attribute is stored as a system tag by default in Splunk Observability Cloud.
 You don't need to index the HTTP method attribute to use it as a Troubleshooting MetricSet (TMS) or Monitoring MetricSet (MMS).